CAFAudit/audit-service/docs/en-us/Client-API.md

 ### ConfigurationSource

 You may already have a CAF configuration source in your application.
-It is a general framework that abstracts the source of the configuration, allowing it to come from environment variables, files, a REST service, or, potentially, a custom source, which better integrates with the host application.
+It is a general framework that abstracts the source of the configuration, allowing it to come from:
+- environment variables
+- files
+- a REST service
+- a custom source that better integrates with the host application.

 A `ConfigurationSource` object is required for the [`AuditConnectionFactory`](#AuditConnectionFactory) object to produce an [`AuditConnection`](#AuditConnection) object.